How Do I Become a Catholic?

 Through the RCIA program at St. Mary’s!

-Contact Deacon Tom or Nancy Tosti for information, 435 783-5831 or firstname.lastname@example.org Classes meet each Thursday beginning Fall 2012, from 7 – 9 p.m. in the Parish Center.
-Pre-Registration is required.
+Contact Deacon Tom or Nancy Tosti for information, 435 783-5831 or email@example.com Classes meet each Thursday beginning in the Fall, from 7 – 9 p.m. in the Parish Center.
+Pre-Registration begins in August and is required.

 RCIA The Rite of Christian Initiation of Adults

 The process through which adults are initiated and received into the Catholic faith community.

 This journey leads to Baptism, Confirmation and Eucharist and can take anywhere from one year to several years depending on the faith journey of each person.
 The process includes four periods of formation: